IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

     Terraform will ask for your confirmation.
 Type `yes` and press Enter.

-    The provisioning process for the network can take a few minutes.
-Once complete, you can go to the [VPC console](https://cloud.ibm.com/vpc-ext/network/vpcs) in IBM Cloud to see your newly created `management` and `workload` VPCs.
+    The provisioning process for the network can take a few minutes (typically less than 10 minutes).
+Once complete, you can go to the [VPC console](https://cloud.ibm.com/vpc-ext/network/vpcs) in the Target Deployment IBM Cloud Account to see your newly created `management` and `workload` VPCs.

 ---

 Now that the network foundation is in place, you will add the compute resources (virtual servers), load balancers, and other services.